 “With all we now know about signals telling eyes to elongate, just giving a myopic child his first pair of eyeglasses then returning annually for checkups and increasingly stronger lenses, is bordering on professional negligence.”

 Outfitted in a wetsuit, Charles takes a few minutes to perform eye exercises before taking his board into the surf.
 Starting when he was 12, he’s been doing this routine for the last few years, firmly believing that it helps him to see better.
-He’s anxious that his vision will keep him from his dream to become an astronaut.
+He’s anxious that his vision will keep him from his dream to become a pilot-astronaut.
 While anecdotal stories abound of the value of such regimes, its worth is difficult to assess because empirical evidence is nearly impossible to gather.
 Nevertheless, the twice-a-day, 5-minute exercise ritual, instituted 50 years ago by China’s Minister of Education, is still required of all Chinese schoolchildren today.
 However, many vision experts are of the opinion that such exercises do nothing for myopia.

 “Many people falsely believe that shortsightedness is ‘treated’ by having laser surgery — which is marketed as treatment for myopia… You can, of course, see better but you still have a too-long eye that puts you at risk for other maladies — and, your too-long eye will never become short again because eye stretching is one-way traffic, it’s an irreversible process.”